cheerfulstoic/json-db/README.md

    * Dates / DateTimes
    * Arrays of any type

 TODO: Examples of why expressions would be useful

 TODO: Screenshot of graph visualization?

+Adding the ability to load generic JSON / CSV files and turn them into JSON DB databases.